DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

   Total                                                                                                        %100        %100           %100
   ------------------------------------------------------------------------------------------------------------ ----------- -------------- ------------

+Opinions About the Preservation of Cultural Values that Constitute the Mutual Identity of Turkish Society in Turkey (Distribution by Level of Education)
 Source : Seta, October 2011

 * While 90,6% of the participants who have low level education, think